zjack8/HelloWorld/README.md

 ### About the Project

 The Hello World Showcase is an ongoing project, continually evolving to encompass a diverse range of programming languages.
 It aims to demonstrate the author's skills and expertise in each language through practical and illustrative examples.
-The inclusion of assembly, C, C++, Haskell, Java, JavaScript, Kotlin, Python, Ruby, Rust, Scala, and TypeScript reflects the breadth of knowledge and experience encapsulated in this repository.
+The inclusion of Assembly, Bash, C, C++, Haskell, Java, JavaScript, Kotlin, Python, Ruby, Rust, Scala, and TypeScript reflects the breadth of knowledge and experience encapsulated in this repository.

 ### Languages Explored